tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 ## Profunctor optics

-There is an alternative and equivalent formulation of optics, called [Profunctor optics][profunctor-optics] that works very well with `Arrows`.
+There is an alternative and equivalent formulation of optics, called [Profunctor optics][profunctor-optics], that works very well with `Arrows`.
 Optics in the `Profunctor` framework have the following shape:

 ```haskell